neelriyer/neelriyer.github.io/_posts/2020-08-31-Cyclegan-Simple-English.md

 This term measures our ability to take a horse and turn it into a zebra.
 We draw one horse out of all the generated horses and pass it through the discriminator.

 Now we do the first term plus the second term.
-This gives us the adversial loss equation we saw above.
+This gives us the adversarial loss equation we saw above.

 ## Cycle Consistency Loss: